Skip to main content

 Heat Loss Through Thermal Bridging

-• What it is: A percentage of the material heat loss added to account for thermal bridging (e.g., 0.1 = 10%).
+• What it is: A percentage of the material heat loss added to account for Thermal Bridging (e.g., 0.1 = 10%).

 Heat Loss Through Spare Loss